Above: This is an example of a Space Weather Action Center that you might set up in your classroom.

 Bring your journals to life with these 'easy to understand' Data Collection Sheets.
 Each sheet provides the necessary questions and refreshers on how to interpret necessary space weather data.

-Space Weather Action Center is a product brought to you by the Sun-Earth Connection Education Forum.
+Space Weather Action Center is a product brought to you by the Sun-Earth Day team.
 For more information contact Elaine Lewis or Troy Cline.

 "More teachers nationwide are using video as an instructional tool.
 Video assignments motivate students to go beyond what is expected of them.
 Plus, the cost of digital video cameras and editing software keeps dropping, while the ease of use increases"